-The "Memory" window provides an overview on stored saturation pulse analyses (Datasets).
-Importantly, here fluorescence kinetics induced by saturation pulses can be viewed.
-To see stored induction and light curves, use the MEM key of window "Induction Curve" (Fig. 30, page 48) and window "Light Curve" (Fig. 31, page 50), respectively.
-Also in this window, new records can be started, and the mark of saturation pulse data can be changed.
+Also, in the "Memory" window, new records can be started and the mark of saturation pulse data can be changed.
+To see stored induction and light curves, use the MEM key of window "Induction Curve" (Fig. 30, page 47) and window "Light Curve" (Fig. 31, page 49), respectively.

-Deletion of data from the DIVING-PAM-II internal memory is possible using software WinControl-3.
+Deletion of data from the DIVING-PAM-II internal memory is not allowed in the stand-alone mode.
+However, the memory can be cleared using the software WinControl-3.

-Fig. 61: Memory
+Fig. 67: Memory